Offset Unlearning for Large Language Models: Method

 \stitle{Applicability to Black-box LLMs} In contrast to most previous unlearning methods, \model is applicable to not just open-sourced models, but also black-box LLMs without access to internal weights.
 Instead of updating $M$, \model only obtains the logits from $M$, and learns the logit offset needed to adjust its prediction using smaller white-box models.

 \stitle{Privacy Protection} Prior work has proposed in-context unlearning \cite{pawelczyk2023context} to make unlearning possible for black-box LLMs.
-However, a key drawback of this approach is that the model developer still maintains a growing list of sensitive information used to construct queries for unlearning during inference, which defeats the purpose of privacy protection.
-For comparison, \model does not require storage of any sensitive information after unlearning is completed.
+However, a key drawback of this approach is that the model developer still maintains an explicit, ever-growing list of sensitive information used to construct queries for unlearning during inference, which defeats the purpose of privacy protection.
+For comparison, \model does not require storage of any explicit sensitive information after unlearning is completed.

-\stitle{Training Efficiency} While \model introduces a pair of smaller offset language models to facilitate unlearning for black-box LLMs, the computational overhead for training is minimal since the logits of the two frozen models $M$ and $M_o$ can be pre-computed in one forward pass prior to unlearning.
-This leads to an overall reduction in training time as \model tunes fewer parameters than direct fine-tuning.

-\stitle{Version Control} \model also facilitates more efficient version control and user customization, as instead of storing multiple versions of the larger model, we only need to keep track of a pool of smaller models.
-These models can be combined with the same base LLM in a plug-and-play manner for different applications.
+\stitle{Version Control and Customization} \model also facilitates flexible version control and user customization, as instead of storing multiple versions of the larger model, we only need to keep track of a pool of smaller models.
+These models can be combined with the same base LLM in a plug-and-play manner.
+By using specialized unlearning modules, we can efficiently curate the pool of knowledge available to different applications.